 An unsung hero of the produce section, turnips are high in belly-fat-blasting phytochemicals and vitamin C. They’re also rich in fiber, which encourages satiety.
 A bonus: glucosinolates, the chemical that gives turnips their bitter taste, has been shown to reduce inflammation that can lead to prostate cancer, according to a study published in BJU International.
 Turnips have the second highest levels of glucosinolates of any vegetable.
 They’re tasty as a stand-in for mashed potatoes, with one-third the calories and carbs.
-And for more for easy weight loss hacks check out these 33 Lazy Ways to Flatten Your Belly — Fast.
+And for more for easy weight loss hacks check out these lazy ways to lose weight.

 Vitamin C content: 1 large potato (baked), 28.7 mg, 48% DV

 Stop feeling spooked by spuds; you can totally eat this starch and reap some flat-belly benefits!
 Potatoes will give you a dose of potassium and fiber, and baking (instead of boiling) them unlocks more of the vitamin C. That said, you can’t go wrong with boiling and then chilling them, either; cooling cooked potatoes turns them into a resistant starch, meaning your body will digest them slower and your blood sugar levels won’t go haywire.

 Vitamin C content: 1 cup, 32.3 mg, 53.8% DV

 Who doesn’t adore raspberries?
 Kids love ’em because they’re sweet, chefs like them because they’re tasty and nice to look at, and nutritionists swoon over their nutritional resumé.
 Packed with antioxidants, insoluble fiber, and vitamin C, these berries reduce fat-causing inflammation while keeping you full and satisfied.